 Developing the nutrient criteria that will protect the waters of the state requires significant analysis of water quality data.
 It also requires input from citizens concerned with the impact of implementation of nutrient criteria.
-With this in mind, a plan for developing nutrient criteria in Missouri was developed in 2005 and is presented here.
-There is also an update of the proposed schedule for development.
+With this in mind, a plan for developing nutrient criteria in Missouri was developed in 2005 and updates to the progress are presented here.

 Rivers and Streams